LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cdc-class.md

 ### <a name="remarks"></a>Notes

-Pour plus d’informations, `GradientFill` consultez dans la SDK Windows.
+Pour plus d’informations, consultez `GradientFill` dans le SDK Windows.

 ##  <a name="graystring"></a>  CDC::GrayString